Reveal or Conceal? Weighing How to Share a Hepatitis C Diagnosis

 Hepatitis C patients have been discussing the pros and cons of disclosing their hepatitis C status since the virus was named in 1989.
-Some patients are very comfortable doing that and some are not.
+Some patients are very comfortable sharing their hepatitis C diagnosis and some are not.
 A patient’s knowledge about hepatitis C as well as what their reasons are for disclosing that they have hepatitis C, are things to take into account.
 It is definitely a personal decision that should be made after thoughtful consideration of how it will impact your life and emotional well-being.

 Generally speaking disclosing hepatitis C status is usually not a legal requirement.
 It is more of an ethical or moral decision.
 You may make different decisions deciding whether to tell family and friends, employers and colleagues at your place of business, healthcare providers, and sexual partners.
 There are times when it is extremely important to disclose.
 Let’s look at each circumstance.